gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 Let us now look at the role of Hobbes in Oakeshott's thought, as described by Timothy Fuller:

-"In my view, Oakeshott is following the inspiration of Hobbes in insisting upon the separation of Christianity from all dependence on Aristotelian/scholastic teleology.
-I think he believed the Christianity, thus purged was far closer to expressing the truth of the human condition than anything derived from teleological theological philosophy/theology."
+> In my view, Oakeshott is following the inspiration of Hobbes in insisting upon the separation of Christianity from all dependence on Aristotelian/scholastic teleology.
+I think he believed the Christianity, thus purged was far closer to expressing the truth of the human condition than anything derived from teleological theological philosophy/theology.
 (1993: 19)

 Notice how close this is to Voegelin's understanding of Hobbes's role in some English thinkers' attitude towards the